uswds/uswds/_layout-system/grids.md

     </div>
     <div class="usa-width-one-half">
       <h3>One Half</h3>
       <p>Michigan is a state in the Great Lakes region of the Midwestern United States.
-The name Michigan is the French form of the Ojibwa word mishigamaa, meaning "large water" or "large lake".Michigan is the tenth most populous state, with the 11th most extensive total area (the largest state by total area east of the Mississippi River).
+The name Michigan is the French form of the Ojibwa word mishigamaa, meaning "large water" or "large lake".
+Michigan is the tenth most populous state, with the 11th most extensive total area (the largest state by total area east of the Mississippi River).
 Its capital is Lansing, and the largest city is Detroit.
 Michigan is the only state to consist of two peninsulas.
 A person in the state is never more than six miles from a natural water source or 85 miles from a Great Lakes shoreline.</p>
     </div>
   </div>
   <div class="usa-grid usa-grid-example usa-grid-text">